25 Worst Mistakes That Sabotage Your Health

 So many people immediately ice sprained or strained muscles, thinking it is going to help with inflammation.
 However, Dr. Odonkor maintains it may cause significant increase in muscle damage from [eccentric] exercise, hinder recovery, and decrease muscle strength.

-The Remedy Rx: "Heat works best for sprains and muscle sprains as to cause more blood flow to the injured area to bring nutrients for healing and recovery," explains Dr. Odonkor.
+The Rx: "Heat works best for sprains and muscle sprains as to cause more blood flow to the injured area to bring nutrients for healing and recovery," explains Dr. Odonkor.

 You're Overdoing It With Exercise